Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 }
 ```

 This creates and opens a pool for predictions for people subscribed to the game in the system.
 Predictions can now be made in this pool.
 The successful call results in broadcasting the response to all users subscribed to the game.
+The creator also gets a separate confirmation message.

 How to make a prediction is described <a href="#place-bet-in-betting-pool">here</a>.